 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
 WE EARN FROM ADVERTISING FEES PAID BY RETAILERS ON QUALIFYING PURCHASES.

-Husqvarna 560BTS vs 350BT - The differences
+Husqvarna 560BTS vs 350BT - The Differences

 Further down the page, you'll find some explanations regarding the key similarities and differences between the Husqvarna 350BT and the Husqvarna 560BTS.